buddhamagnet/cv/README.md

 the UK arm of [Hackshackers](http://meetuplondon.hackshackers.com/), an event originally kicked off by the New York Times.

+The spattering of code on [gist.github.com](https://gist.github.com/buddhamagnet) will give you a snapshot of things I am working through right now, check [github](http://github.com/buddhamagnet) for more.

 ## [WHAT CAN I DO?](https://github.com/buddhamagnet/cv/blob/master/skills.md)

 ## [WHERE HAVE I BEEN?](https://github.com/buddhamagnet/cv/blob/master/employment.md)